 “We have a supportive and motivating community,” says Dr Hendrie.
 “This group of people really help each other through the ups and downs of weight loss.”

 Think about why you want to lose weight and set goals that match that motivation.
 For example, if you want to be more active, perhaps your goal could be to play sport with your kids in the park.
 Make sure you write down your goals, which gives you clarity on what you’re aiming for and allows you to revisit it for motivation down the track, particularly when times get tough.

-And, if you haven’t done so already, it’s a great idea to take our five-minute science-based Start Strong Diet Quiz which will help you assess your weight loss mindset.
+And, if you haven’t done so already, it’s a great idea to take our five-minute science-based Diet Mindset Quiz which will help you assess your weight loss mindset.